 To move or resize a tiled layout, first hide the layout, then move or resize the parent window, and then show the layout again.

 Dragging the borders between two tiles will resize both tiles.
-Resizing of tiles is limited by minimum width and height constraints.
+Resizing of tiles is limited by minimum width and minimum height constraints.

 Please e-mail: firstname.lastname@example.org

 Distributed under the GNU General Public License version 2.

 • New: Direct access to Options dialog when clicking Options button in Add-ons Manager.

 • Fix: Open Links select drop-down in Options dialog did not remember setting.
 Fixed.